 Carla: As I mentioned, Jaime was post-op when I met her.
 Since that time, I’ve been in perpetual transition.
 Concerned with raising teenage children, paying a mortgage, and all the expenses that come with being an adult, surgery has seemed a financial luxury that I’ve not been willing to commit to.
 Truly, if I had the money today, I’d pay bills instead.

-Monika: Every time I look at your photos, what strikes me was that you always have a different haircut and you look fantastic!
-How do you do it?
+Monika: Every time I look at your photos, I’m struck by how often you change your hairstyle—and you always look fantastic!
+How do you manage that?

-Carla: I am jeans and t-shirt person.
+Carla: I am a jeans-and-t-shirt person.
 There have been times when an occasion or venue has compelled me to dress up, but if I had my way, I’d be in athletic shoes.
 I love faded jeans more than anything else.

-Carla: For years, I was one of the board members that organized our local pride festival in Knoxville, TN.
+Carla: For years, I was one of the board members organizing our local pride festival in Knoxville, TN.
 Additionally, I try to stay politically connected across the state.
-Because of this, I know many people in the LGBT community, but I’ve never really been part of the nightlife crowd.
+Because of this, I know many people in the LGBTQ+ community, but I’ve never really been part of the nightlife crowd.

-Monika: Could you tell me how you convinced the company to abandon a transphobic advertising campaign for Totino's Pizza?
+Monika: Can you tell me the story of how you convinced the company to abandon a transphobic advertising campaign for Totino’s Pizza?

 Carla: This one event is really a minor footnote in the type of activity I’ve been involved in over the years.
 However, by chance, I was reading news on some websites and noticed a Totino’s ad in the sidebar that I thought was very offensive to me as a trans woman.